Do Go On - 397 - Aviator Charles Kingsford Smith

 You'll have some sort of mechanical problem in the middle of nowhere.

-And you'll hit the wrong weather or whatever it is.
+And the wrong, you'll hit the wrong weather or whatever it is.

 Yeah.